 Performance-wise, this laptop comes really close to far more expensive laptops, including the MacBook Air and the Dell XPS, though its display is a little low-res, but it still looks bright and has good color quality.

-The Acer Swift 3 is incredible to use, has a roomy trackpad and the backlit keyboard offers a comfortable typing experience with decent key travel.
+The Acer Swift 3 is incredible to use, has a bright 1080p display trackpad and the backlit keyboard offers a comfortable typing experience with decent key travel.
 If you’re going to be writing a lot – whether travelling or at the office.
-This is one of the best budget laptops 2021 has to offer.
+For the solid feature set and tremendous value it offers, this laptop is hands down one of the best laptops available right now.

 Read our full Acer Swift 3 (2020) Review